Read about what happens if you report a concern about an adult to us.

 • the nature and seriousness of the abuse or neglect

-Your information will be treated confidentially.
-However, there may be occasions when some information needs to be shared, if it's in the best interest of the adult at risk.
+We'll treat your information confidentially.
+However, there may be occasions when we need to share some information, if it's in the best interest of the adult at risk.

 The law and safeguarding